MyNameIsTrez/sokoban-solver-in-c/README.md

 The [Sokobano wiki's Solver page](http://sokobano.de/wiki/index.php?title=Solver) contains lots of juicy tips on how to approach writing a solver.

 `bfs.c` ([breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search)) is best when the branching factor is near 1.
 The downside is that it runs out of memory in big maps.
+It is guaranteed to find the shortest path.

 `iddfs.c` ([iterative deepening depth-first search](https://en.wikipedia.org/wiki/Iterative_deepening_depth-first_search)) is best when the branching factor is quite a bit higher than 1.
 It doesn't run out of memory in big maps.
+It is guaranteed to find the shortest path.

 `area.c` is based on `iddfs.c`, but the major difference is that it doesn't make the player walk around one step at a time.
 Instead, it tracks which floor tiles are reachable by the player, so that it knows which boxes the player is able to push, if the player were to walk up to them.
 This way, the solver can just push reachable boxes directly.
 The implementation floodfills every time a box is pushed, where any time a new box is now exposed, it will recursively also get pushed.
+It IS NOT guaranteed to find the shortest path.

 ## Visualizig reachable areas